owanturist/react-impulse/README.md

 }
 ```

-So far so good, is not it?
+So far, so good, is not it?
 The problem is that the approach does not scale well.
 What if it needs to read and write the GameStore's state from the outside:

 ```tsx
 const GameScore: React.VFC<{